zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 limitations.
-However, if the aim is to deploy an solution using additional SSRCs that contains several sets of media streams with different properties (encoding/packetization parameter, bit-rate, etc), putting each set in a different RTP session would directly enable negotiation of the parameters for each set.
+However, if the aim is to deploy an solution using additional SSRCs that contains several sets of media streams with different properties (encoding/packetization parameter, bit-rate, etc.), putting each set in a different RTP session would directly enable negotiation of the parameters for each set.
 If insisting on additional SSRC only, a number of signalling extensions are needed to clarify that there are multiple sets of media streams with